International Women's Day: Around the world

-IWD is widely celebrated in France as the Journée internationale des droits des femmes (literally "International women's rights day").
+International Women's Day is widely celebrated in France as the Journée internationale des droits des femmes (literally "International Women's Rights Day").

 In Italy, the holiday is observed by men giving yellow mimosas to women.
-This originated with communist politician Teresa Mattei, who chose the mimosa in 1946 as the symbol of IWD at the request of Luigi Longo.
-Mattei felt that the French symbols of IWD, violets and lilies of the valley, were too scarce and expensive to be used in poor, rural Italian areas, so she proposed the mimosa as an alternative.
+This originated with communist politician Teresa Mattei, who chose the mimosa in 1946 as the symbol of International Women's Day at the request of Luigi Longo.
+Mattei felt that the French symbols of International Women's Day, violets and lilies of the valley, were too scarce and expensive to be used in poor, rural Italian areas, so she proposed the mimosa as an alternative.

+In the United States, since the 1980's actress and human rights activist Beata Pozniak worked with the Mayor of Los Angeles and the Governor of California to lobby members of the US Congress and proposed the first official International Women's Day bill in the history of US Congress.
+In 1994, per Pozniak's suggestion H. J. Res.
+316 bill was introduced by Representative Maxine Waters, to recognize 8 March as International Women's Day.

 In Pakistan, the first Aurat Marches were begun by women's collectives in parallel with the Pakistani #MeToo movement on International Women's Day.
 The first march was held on 8 March 2018 in Karachi.
 The Aurat March is now an annual socio-political demonstration in Pakistani cities such as Lahore, Hyderabad, Sukkur, Faisalabad, Multan, Quetta, Karachi, Islamabad and Peshawar to observe International Women's Day.

-Several countries, including Uruguay, Spain, Italy, France and Algeria, have squares or other public spaces named after 8 March in reference to International Women's Day.